 Among the numerous bloodborne pathogens, three stand out as major threats to public health.
-These three main types of bloodborne pathogens are:
+These three main types of dangerous bloodborne pathogens are:

 HIV is transmitted through specific body fluids, including blood, semen, vaginal fluids, rectal fluids, breast milk, and to a lesser extent, cerebrospinal fluid.
 The most common modes of transmission include:

-- Unprotected Sexual Intercourse: HIV is transmitted through vaginal, anal, or oral sex with an infected partner, especially if any partner has open sores, cuts, or sexually transmitted infections.
+Unprotected Sexual Intercourse: HIV is transmitted through vaginal, anal, or oral sex with an infected partner, especially if any partner has open sores, cuts, or sexually transmitted infections.

-- Sharing Needles or Syringes: Sharing contaminated needles and syringes during intravenous drug use is a common route of transmission.
+Sharing Needles or Syringes: Sharing contaminated needles and syringes during intravenous drug use is a common route of transmission.

-- Occupational Exposure: Healthcare workers or first responders are at risk of HIV transmission if they are accidentally injured by a needle or sharp object contaminated with HIV-infected blood.
+Occupational Exposure: Healthcare workers or first responders are at risk of HIV transmission if they are accidentally injured by a needle or sharp object contaminated with HIV-infected blood.

-- Blood Transfusions or Organ Transplants: Though rare in countries with strict screening procedures, HIV is transmitted through blood transfusions or organ transplants from infected donors.
+Blood Transfusions or Organ Transplants: Though rare in countries with strict screening procedures, HIV is transmitted through blood transfusions or organ transplants from infected donors.

 Preventing HIV involves practicing safe sex by using condoms consistently and correctly, getting regularly tested for the virus, and, if at high risk, considering pre-exposure prophylaxis (PrEP) or post-exposure prophylaxis (PEP).
 Proper medical care, including antiretroviral therapy (ART), help manage the virus and slow its progression.